jexp/neo4j-activity-stream/readme.md

     org.neo4j.server.thirdparty_jaxrs_classes=org.neo4j.example.activity=/api

-It is then available for the front-end at the URL `http://host:7474/api/activities/{username}` verfügbar.
+It is then available for the front-end at the URL `http://host:7474/api/activities/{username}`.